pauleveritt/eleventy-tsx/README.md

   },
 ```

-We add a minimal `eleventy.config.js` file at that top.
+We add a minimal `eleventy.config.ts` file at that top.
 See: this is already ESM, no more `module.exports`!

 ```javascript
 export default function (eleventyConfig) {